 Estimate driving time between nightly stops

 I recommend using Google maps.
 In addition to getting driving directions when you embark on your road trip, you can use it to figure out distances between stops.
 Once you know how long you will be driving, you can look for activities you will enjoy around the halfway point.
 Or you may want to look for extra activities at your destination for the night or prior to leaving in the morning.
+This app also makes it easy to locate bathrooms and gas stations while on your trip.

-I use Trip Advisor.
-You can look up places you want to go ahead of time and research restaurants, things to do, and lodging.
+I also use Trip Advisor.
+You can look up places you want to go ahead of time, research restaurants, things to do, and lodging.
 The app allows you to save your favorites under a labeled trip.
 This is useful later if some of your initial plans don’t work out.
 You will already have back up ideas saved.
 This happened when we went to Destin.
 We left our campsite in Marianna early but the parasailing company in Destin had no availability until the afternoon.
 We ended up posing for old time photos and tasting flavored olive oils near by while waiting.

 Remember, if you plan on going out every night you will not be able to see much the next day.
 Take some nights off!
 Include time for relaxing.
 For instance lie on the beach.
 Stay at a place with a spa.
 Schedule a massage.
 Stay somewhere where you can cook a romantic dinner or enjoy a sunset.